hankishan79/Early_Stage_Lung_Cancer_Detection_from_Speech_Sounds/README.md

 Python 3.x
 Required Python packages: numpy, scipy, pandas, scikit-learn, matplotlib

+Usage of Dataset:
+If you intend to utilize the raw WAV files of the dataset for academic purposes, please contact us via email at: ankishan@ankara.edu.tr hayank19@gmail.com
+Feel free to reach out to obtain access to the dataset for your research or academic endeavors.

 Citation
 If you use the code or data from this repository in your research, please cite the following paper: